 Standard Disclaimer

-1. Securities: Company is not licensed as a securities broker or dealer and has no involvement in advertising, negotiating, or otherwise executing any related sale of stock.
-If Company introduces a prospect for the purchase of the Business Assets, and the parties subsequently decide on a merger or stock sale, this decision shall not affect the Company’s right to its fees which shall be paid as though an asset sale had been undertaken.
+1. Securities.
+Company is not licensed as a securities broker or dealer and has no involvement in advertising, negotiating, or otherwise executing any related sale of stock.
+If Company introduces a prospect for the purchase of the Business assets, and the parties subsequently decide on a merger or stock sale, this decision shall not affect the Company’s right to its fees, which shall be paid as though an asset sale had been undertaken.

-3. Fees: Buyer and Seller each acknowledge that Company may receive a contingency fee based on the purchase price of the Business and a referral fee from a third party, such as an institutional lender or other professional, and shall not engage any advisor for this Transaction unless such advisor also acknowledges Company’s fees.
+3. Fees.
+Buyer and Seller each acknowledge that Company may receive a contingency fee based on the purchase price of the Business and a referral fee from a third party, such as an institutional lender or other professional, and shall not engage any advisor for this Transaction unless such advisor also acknowledges Company’s fees.
 If Company’s fee is contingent on completion of the sale and completion is prevented due to the fault of Seller or Buyer, the party at fault shall be liable immediately for any balance due of the Company’s fee.
 Any amount that the Buyer has deposited shall be applied first against Buyer’s obligation under this paragraph.
 Any party that attempts or persuades others to reduce or impair the Company’s fee shall be liable for intentionally interfering with Company’s contractual rights.
 Liability of the Company in any litigation or other claim made shall be limited to the amount of any fees actually collected by Company in respect to the Transaction.

 Agency Disclosure